BreakEven+™ • Estimation Stack • FALIB®

 Achieving sold labor clarity

-Sold labor pricing becomes far more useful when the end-user can see how current company analysis flows directly into the service items being estimated.
-Instead of treating breakeven as a distant spreadsheet result, BreakEven PLUS™ carries that logic into the Estimational Stack™.
+Sold labor pricing becomes more useful when the end-user can see how current company analysis flows into the service items being estimated.
+Instead of treating breakeven as a distant spreadsheet result, BreakEven+™ carries that logic into the Estimation Stack.

 That level of clarity matters because contractors do not estimate in theory.
 They estimate through assemblies, services, labor activities, and production-driven items.

-When those items update from current company analysis (FALIB®), the user gains immediate visibility into whether the rate is still aligned with the present business.
+When those items update from current company analysis, the user can immediately see whether the rate is still aligned with the present business.

 There is no waiting for a consultant to rebuild the model.
 There is no reconfiguration cycle just to reflect what changed this month in the company.